 The PMF of UE side or/and UPF side should be able to correlate the measurement packets with the corresponding access type in order to get the accurate measurement result for each access.
 The PMF of UE side correlates the sent measurement request and received measurement response messages via the same access type, and the PMF of UPF side correlates the sent measurement request and received measurement response messages via the same N3 or N9 Tunnel.
 The PMF of UPF side shall record the relationship between the RTT measurement result and the N3 or N9 Tunnel.

+If QFI is included in the PMF message, the PMF of UE side and/or UPF side correlates the measurement packets with the corresponding QoS flow over each access type in order to get the accurate measurement result per QoS flow for each access.

 NOTE: The frequency for RTT measurement for each access is decided by the PMF of the UE and the UPF respectively.